chenglongduan/PS_adjoint_imaging_2D/README.md

 # PS_adjoint_imaging_2D

 This code package can perform full wavefield seismic reflection imaging using adjoint P and S wave equations, which is parallelized using Message Passing Interface (MPI) techniques under C programming.
 Note that this code was originally developed to run on Intel HPC slurm system.
-Be aware of potential errors running on any other platforms.
+Be aware of potential errors if running the code on any other platforms.

 This method [1] has been applied to volcanic structure imaging submitted to a journal paper [2].